axmanmuscle/unrolledNet/README.md

 Some stuff that needs to get done:
  - option for supervised learning with and without wavelets
  - option for supervised learning sharing a network and each block having its own

+## 06/11/2025
+Start debugging stuff but just starting with a supervised unet reconstructing from undersampled k-space (or the zero filled image i guess)

+need to write the evaluation script for this and then for the wavelet coefficients one probably need to run on the supercomputer maybe try a smaller unet?